niconiahi/kopius/projects/01_pokedex.md

 - React's template engine called [jsx](https://react.dev/learn/writing-markup-with-jsx)
 - React's foundational concept called [rendering](https://react.dev/learn/render-and-commit), required for being able to follow the code flow
 - [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) model, through the usage of [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
-- How the `Request` and `Response` model fits into a React's metaframework
 - Schema validation understanding and usage
 - What _data persistance_ is and how to use it?